 Pocket size travel blankets can be found on Amazon for under $15 and they are awesome to have on hand for parades or nighttime shows.
 You can take them to the beach as well which make them a great item for your Disney packing list.
 I never go to the parks without mine!

 Depending on what hotel you're at, you might not want to use the free shampoo/conditioner that is provided.
 I tend to be more picky on what shampoo I use so I always bring my own.
 You can also buy plastic smaller shampoo bottles at the Dollar Store and fill with your higher end shampoo at home.

 While we encourage you to prepare yourself a Disney World packing list, you also want to leave some room in your suitcase for souvenirs!
 There's a fine balance between being prepared in your Disney World packing and bringing too much.
 Do a test run at home with your suitcases and make sure you have extra room to spare.
 If you forget to pack something, it's not the end of the world in most cases- you can usually find those items in the hotel gift shop.

-What to Wear to Disney World
+What to Wear to Disney World in 2023

 Planning what clothing items I need on a Disney trip is one of my favorite parts!
 I love coordinating outfits with my family and while it's important to be comfortable, you also want to look nice since you'll have these pictures to treasure forever.